 Yes We Can

-In days past, those who wanted to be sure to have a taste of sweet strawberries in December or tart pickles in February would preserve those summer flavors themselves.
-Why not try those time-tested, do-it-yourself methods yourself and store a bit of summer in your pantry all year long?
+In days past, those who wanted a taste of sweet strawberries in December or tart pickles in February would preserve summer flavors themselves.
+Try those time-tested, do-it-yourself methods yourself and store a bit of summer in your pantry all year long.

-With our easy, step-by-step recipes, you’ll be able to preserve and can your favorite flavors of summer to enjoy them any time of the year.
+With our easy, step-by-step recipes, you’ll be able to preserve and can your favorite flavors of summer to enjoy any time of year.

 1. Fill your canner half full with water.
-Heat over medium-high to 140°F for raw food packed jars and 180°F for cooked food packed jars.
+Heat over medium-high to 140 degrees Fahrenheit for raw food packed jars and 180 degrees Fahrenheit for cooked food packed jars.

 2. Carefully place filled and sealed jars on the canner rack.
-Add more water until all of the jars are completely covered by 1½ inches of water.
+Add more water until all jars are completely covered by 1½ inches water.

-3. Turn the heat to high and bring the water to a rapid boil.
-Once boiling, start tracking the processing time indicated in the recipe you are using.
+3. Turn heat to high and bring water to a rapid boil.
+Once boiling, start tracking processing time indicated in your recipe.

-4. Cover the canner with a lid and reduce heat to medium, making sure to maintain a gentle boil throughout the processing time.
+4. Cover canner with lid and reduce heat to medium, making sure to maintain a gentle boil throughout processing time.

 5. When time is up, carefully remove jars with a jar lifter and place on a rack or towel, a few inches apart, to let cool.